Unique, immersive style of travel

 Encounter iconic and abundant wildlife

 Brown bears.
 Humpback whales.
 Orcas.
 Steller sea lions.
 Bald eagles.
 Sure-footed mountain goats on steep cliffs.
 The wildlife of Alaska is legendary—see it in abundance.

 Explore under the sure guidance of an expedition leader, five veteran naturalists, including a Lindblad-National Geographic certified photo instructor and an undersea specialist, plus a wellness specialist––the largest and most knowledgeable expedition team in Alaska.
 Their knowledge and passion for Alaska is the key to your once-in-a-lifetime experience.
 Meet the team.

-Please Note: The 2019 National Geographic Sea Lion departures will have a modified itinerary and will not be calling on Glacier Bay National Park.
+Please Note: 2020 departures aboard the National Geographic Sea Bird will have a modified itinerary and will not be calling on Glacier Bay National Park.
 Guest will instead get an opportunity to explore the rarely visited outer bays - either Dundas Bay or Fern Harbor where you will have the opportunity to go on naturalist led coastal hikes looking for evidence of moose or wolves, kayak into secluded coves or cruise around sea stacks via expedition landing craft.

 NOTE: This itinerary runs in "reverse" on some departures.

 Join us for updates, insider reports & special offers.